Native American Direct Loan

-If you’re a Veteran, and either you or your spouse is Native American, our Native American direct loan (NADL) program may help you get a loan to buy, build, or improve a home on Federal Trust Land.
+If you’re a Veteran, and either you or your spouse is Native American, our Native American Direct Loan (NADL) program may help you get a loan to buy, build, or improve a home on federal trust land.
 You may also get a loan to refinance an existing NADL and reduce your interest rate.
-Find out if you’re eligible for a NADL—and how to apply.
+Find out if you qualify for an NADL—and how to apply.

-You may be able to get a NADL if you’re a Native American Veteran or a non–Native American Veteran married to a Native American, and you meet all of the requirements listed below.
+You may be eligible for an NADL if you’re a Native American Veteran or a non–Native American Veteran married to a Native American, and you meet all of these requirements.

 All of these must be true:

 - Your tribal government has an agreement—or Memorandum of Understanding (MOU)—with us detailing how the program will work on its trust lands, and

 - You have a valid VA home loan Certificate of Eligibility (COE), and

 - You have proof that you make enough money to cover the mortgage payments and other costs of owning a home, and